c43721/rgl-api/README.md

 # Description

+**Note**: This API is no longer active.
+The owner of the site decided to not provide API access nor to include it first-party.
+You may go against their wishes at your own risk.

 This serves as the unofficial API for RGL, serving routes for getting a user's profile, ban history, or getting the most recent bans.

 The idea behind this project is to give developers a way to interact with the RGL page through an API, since one is not supported.
 We hope that providing a more open API will give better toolings to developers to create great projects.